singh-krishan/ai_projects/meeting_minutes_recorder/README.md

 ## How It Works

 1. **Transcription**: The audio file is transcribed using either:
-   - **Whisper** (open-source): Runs locally using HuggingFace's transformer pipeline
+   - **Whisper** (open-source): Runs locally using HuggingFace's transformer pipeline (default: `openai/whisper-small.en` for speed)
    - **OpenAI**: Uses OpenAI's transcription API

-2. **Minutes Generation**: The transcription is processed by Meta's Llama 3.2 model to generate structured meeting minutes
+2. **Minutes Generation**: The transcription is processed by Meta's Llama 3.2 model to generate structured meeting minutes (default: `meta-llama/Llama-3.2-1B-Instruct`)

 ## Performance Notes

 - **GPU Processing**: If you have a CUDA-capable GPU, the script will automatically use it for faster processing
 - **CPU Processing**: The script will fall back to CPU if no GPU is available (slower but functional)
-- **Model Size**: The Whisper medium model is ~1.5GB.
-It will be downloaded on first run
+- **Model Size**: The default smaller models are faster and lighter:
+- Whisper small: ~0.5GB
+- Llama 3.2 1B: ~2GB

+### Runtime expectations

+- First run can take a while because models are downloaded to your machine and then loaded into memory before any work starts.
+- Without a GPU, both transcription and minutes generation execute on the CPU, which is significantly slower.
+Subsequent runs are faster since models are cached locally.

 ## Troubleshooting